 Vietnam Veteran's Remains Flown Home By His Son

-After 52 years, the remains of Air Force pilot Col. Roy Knight Jr.--shot down in 1967 during the Vietnam War--have finally come home.
+After 52 years, the remains of Air Force pilot Col. Roy Knight Jr., who was shot down in 1967 during the Vietnam War, have finally come home.

-And the plane that carried them, a commercial jet owned by Southwest Airlines, was flown by Knight's son, Capt.
-Bryan Knight.
+And the plane that carried them, a commercial jet owned by Southwest Airlines, was flown by Knight's son Bryan Knight, a captain with the airline.

-The remains arrived Thursday in a flag-draped casket to Dallas Love Field — the same airport where Knight said goodbye to his then-5-year-old son.
+The remains arrived Thursday in a flag-draped casket at Dallas Love Field — the same airport where Col. Knight said goodbye to his then-5-year-old son.

 "When I first got the call, it was almost surreal," Bryan Knight told Southwest Airlines.
 "I really didn't think it would ever happen.
 Wow, you know, he's really coming home.
 We're going to be able to bring him back, and we're going to have a place where we can honor him."